Sexual abstinence: History

 J. D. Unwin was a British ethnologist and social anthropologist at Oxford and Cambridge universities.
 Unwin wrote several books including Sex and Culture (1934).
 In Sex and Culture Unwin studied 80 tribes and six known civilizations through 5,000 years of history and found a positive correlation between the cultural achievement of a people and the amount of sexual restraint which they observed.
 The author finds that the most culturally successful groups always exhibit lifelong monogamous relationships which include sexual abstinence outside of marriage.
 According to Unwin, after a nation becomes prosperous it becomes increasingly liberal with regard to sexual morality and as a result loses its cohesion, its impetus and its purpose, ultimately having a negative effect on society: "The whole of human history does not contain a single instance of a group becoming civilized unless it has been absolutely monogamous, nor is there any example of a group retaining its culture after it has adopted less rigorous customs."

+Prevalence

+Sexual abstinence can be categorized in primary sexual abstinence with no sexual experience at all and secondary sexual abstinence with no sexual activity in last months to years.
+The percentage of population which is sexually abstinent varies by age, gender, culture and socioeconomic status.
+A 2020 review found among 25- to 45-year-old men between 5% to 33% with primary sexual abstinence and between 1% and 47% with secondary sexual abstinence.

+Involuntary sexual abstinence can be found among single persons who cannot find a person to consent to sex with them and among persons in sexless intimate relationships.
+Sexual abstinence can also be attributed to external factors such as imprisonment.